samblenny/totp-util/README.md

 ## Usage

-To run `totp_util`, do `make run`.
+To run `totp-util`, do `make run`.
 You will need a Go compiler.

-At the `totp_util` interactive prompt, you can enter TOTP URI's with a 2d barcode scanner, type commands by hand, or copy and paste URI's from a password manager.
-Once a URI is successfully parsed, `totp_util` will begin showing OTP codes until you tell it to stop.
+At the `totp-util` interactive prompt, you can enter TOTP URI's with a 2d barcode scanner, type commands by hand, or copy and paste URI's from a password manager.
+Once a URI is successfully parsed, `totp-util` will begin showing OTP codes until you tell it to stop.

-`totp_util` does not save secrets or other information to disk.
-From `totp_util`'s perspective, you are responsible for managing backups of enrollment QR codes or URI's on your own (password manager, encrypted disk volume, printouts, or whatever... totally up to you).
+`totp-util` does not save secrets or other information to disk.
+From `totp-util`'s perspective, you are responsible for managing backups of enrollment QR codes or URI's on your own (password manager, encrypted disk volume, printouts, or whatever... totally up to you).